 Editor's note: As part of V Week, ESPN is honoring the life and legacy of ESPN anchor Stuart Scott on the fifth anniversary of his death.
 His memory lives on in his family and the Stuart Scott Memorial Cancer Research Fund.

-His daughter Taelor, 24, is an aspiring filmmaker, director and producer who has written and directed three short films: "Mod Squad and the Spectacular Paper Caper," "Baltimore Whoosh" and "The Ballad of Chocolate Mabbie."
-Sydni, 20, is a sophomore at Columbia University.
+His daughter Taelor is an aspiring filmmaker, director and producer who has written and directed three short films: "Mod Squad and the Spectacular Paper Caper," "Baltimore Whoosh" and "The Ballad of Chocolate Mabbie."
+Sydni is a junior at Columbia University.
 She is majoring in political science and is a member of the track and field team.

 Here, they write to their father about his impact and what his legacy means to them.
 And yes, Sydni says, "he said 'boo-yah' at home, too."